 RINGER OF THE WEEK: Lauren Henderson’s ‘Musa’ – Jazz Weekly

-by George W. Harris, Jazz Weekly “I don’t know how one gets that indefinable thing called “IT”, but vocalist Lauren Henderson definitely is blessed with that intangible quality of making … Read More
+by George W. Harris, Jazz Weekly “I don’t know how one gets that indefinable thing called “IT”, but vocalist Lauren Henderson definitely is blessed with that intangible quality of making a lyric speak directly to you.”
+Read the full review here.

 INDEPENDENT LADIES: Alyssa Allgood & Lauren Lee on Jazz Weekly